DanielDAfework/Anvil-demo/README.md

 ### 1. Anvil Account Setup

 1. Go to [Anvil](https://www.useanvil.com/) and create a developer account
-2. Once logged in, upload your PDF template
+2. Once logged in, upload this PDF template: [california-standard-residential-lease-agreement-form.pdf](https://github.com/user-attachments/files/21763784/california-standard-residential-lease-agreement-form.pdf)

 3. Get your API key from the Anvil dashboard
 4. Note your template ID for use in the application